Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: NUMERICAL EXPERIMENTS

 We present the results in \cref{tbl:large}, where we can see that QTKM (our approach) is best at predicting airline delay in term of MSE.
 Other grid-based approaches, such as VFE \citep{hensman_variational_2017} or Hilbert-GP \citep{solin_hilbert_2020}, are forced to resort to additive kernel modeling and thus disregard higher-order interactions between Fourier features pertaining to different dimension.
 In contrast, QTKM is able to construct $R$ data-driven explanatory variables based on an exponentially large set of Fourier features.
-When compared with its non-quantized counterpart TKM \citep{wesel_large-scale_2021}, we can see that our quantized approach outperforms it with approximately half of its model parameters.
+When compared with its non-quantized counterpart TKM, we can see that our quantized approach outperforms it with approximately half of its model parameters.
 Training QTKM on the Intel Core i7-10610U CPU of a Dell Inc. Latitude 7410 laptop with $\qty{16}{\giga\byte}$ of RAM took $\qty{6613 \pm 40}{\second}$ for $R=20$ and took $\qty{13039 \pm 114}{\second}$ for $R=40$ .

-\section{Conclusion}
+\section{CONCLUSION}

 We proposed to quantize Fourier and pure-power polynomial features, which allowed us to quantize the model weights in the context of tensor network-constrained kernel machines.
-We verified experimentally the theoretically expected increase in model flexibility which allows us to construct more expressive models with the same number of model parameters which learn from the same exact features.
-These models benefit from additional tensor network regularization and do not tend to overfit.
-Possible future research directions stemming from our work are the development of additional regularization that accounts for quantization, possibly in a probabilistic framework and an efficient multi-GPU implementation.
+We verified experimentally the theoretically expected increase in model flexibility which allows us to construct more expressive models with the same number of model parameters which learn from the same exact features at the same computational cost per iteration.

+Our approach can be readily incorporated in other tensor network-based learning methods which make use of pure-power polynomials or Fourier features.